Current Flood Grant Schemes

 Concluded Flood Grant Schemes

-Unfortunately applications for this grant closed on 27th May 2016.
+Unfortunately intake of this flood grant funding closed on 1st April 2016.

-If you have further information regarding flood grant funding in Scotland, please contact us at firstname.lastname@example.org.
+If you have further information regarding flood grant funding in England, please contact us at firstname.lastname@example.org.

 For further advice on how to obtain this financial assistance, please click here.